 A team working with Harvard Medical Associates told how Culture Eats Strategy, citing data that showed how performance problems can be coupled with a compliance model that is especially strong in medicine, and how an overwhemingly disrespectful environment makes matters even worse.
 They had an anbelievable quantity of content that they actually completed coherently in their presentation, but one piece stood out for me: The Heirarchy of Joining a Team begins with "What do I get?"
 So often we tell others or are told ourselves to set this aside and think of the greater whole, but systems thinking challenges that duality.
 We can't take care of ourselves with out taking care of the whole, and we can't take care of the whole without taking care of ourselves.
 It's not an either-or situation.

 Skip Griffin and David Marsing conducted a daunting forum on Inspiring Coherence in Communities by Shifting the Way We Come Together.
 We speak our social worlds into existence.
-What we believe is what we can do.
-Wanting change is very different from wanting life, and there's never nothing going on.
+W

 No comments: